RikudouSage/GogDownloader/README.md

 By default, the games are saved in the directory you run the commands from, you can also specify your own.

 You can run `gog-downloader help` or `gog-downloader help [subcommand]` for more info.

+> In version 1.11.0, support for downloading DLC was added.
+It requires storing additional metadata so running
+> a full run of the update command is recommended.
+It will work even without an update, but the downloads will be slower.

+> Since version 1.10.0 a new naming scheme has been adopted, reflecting the official slug values from GOG itself
+> which should make this tool better integrated with other 3rd-party tools.
+You can continue using the old format
+> but if you wish to migrate to the new one, you can use the [migrate-naming-scheme](#migrate-naming-scheme) command.

+> Important: Version 1.6.0 uses a new database format.
+All newer versions will migrate your existing data
+> but it's not possible to go back from 1.6.0 to a previous version.

 ## Features